Salamence064/Zeta2D/docs/primitives.md

 ZMath::Vec2D* getVertices() const; // Returns a pointer array of size 4 with the vertices of the Box2D in global space.
 ```

-___

-## <span style="color:fuchsia">Structs</span>
-This subsection talks about the structs contained in the Primitives namespace.
-Both of these structs &#8212; RigidBody2D and StaticBody2D &#8212; store vital information about a rigid or static body respectively.

 ### <span style="color:darkolivegreen">RigidBody2D</span>
 This struct models a 2D rigid body.
 A rigid body is an object that's affected by physics.
 It has various fields storing information to use for physics updates.
 Below are the core fields and functions.